hiter-joe/Alpha_forward/readme.txt

-# This repository is for the study of Alpha.
+# This repository is for the study of the physical meaning of the Alpha in TSM.

-# In OTIS_cases_and_data folder, the user can find the cases used for the OTIS.
+# In OTIS_cases, the user can find the cases used for the OTIS.
 The folder contains 12 cases.
 ## To run the simulation, the user need to set up the parameters in q.inp / params.inp / control.inp.
 ## Then run ./OTIS in linux system.

-# In case folder, the user can find an example case for numerical simulation used for hyporheicFoam.
+# In hyporheicFoam_cases folder, the user can find an 12 cases for numerical simulation used for hyporheicFoam.

 # For more information, please send message to bul201@psu.edu
 # Created by Bing Li.